 Grade U is used to indicate unsatisfactory performance in a course.
 It is not included in the grade point average calculation and is applicable only to courses approved by the Senate.

 Grade W is applicable to students who have received the permission of the Graduate School to withdraw from the course after the deadline for dropping courses as stipulated in the Academic Calendar.
-The deadline for withdrawing from a course would normally be one month prior to the examination period for that term.
+The deadline for withdrawing from a course would normally be four weeks before the commencement of the term examination.
 Grade W is not included in the grade point average calculation.

 Grade YR is a temporary grade applicable both to the first term component of a year course and to courses that span over more than one academic year or one term.
 The YR grade indicates that the student will be assessed at the last term of the course.
 The grade will be changed to the same grade that the student receives for the last term of the course, or a grade different from that of the last term.
 If the student drops or withdraws from the course in the last term, the YR grade will be converted to grade W, or any letter grade, depending on the student’s performance up to the end of each term preceding the last term of the course.
 Grade YR is not included in the grade point average calculation.